 Albany is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of California.
-With a population of 19,735 people and six constituent neighborhoods, Albany is the 321st largest community in California.
-Albany has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 20,143 people and six constituent neighborhoods, Albany is the 321st largest community in California.
+Much of the housing stock in Albany was built prior to World War II, making it one of the older and more historic cities in the country.

 Albany home prices are not only among the most expensive in California, but Albany real estate also consistently ranks among the most expensive in America.

-Albany is a decidedly white-collar city, with fully 92.86% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Albany is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Albany who work in teaching (13.70%), management occupations (12.58%), and the sciences (9.80%).
+Albany is a decidedly white-collar city, with fully 93.84% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Albany is a city of professionals, managers, and service providers.
+There are especially a lot of people living in Albany who work in management occupations (14.01%), teaching (13.75%), and the sciences (7.62%).

 And if you like science, one thing you'll find is that Albany has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.